United Way Logo

 United Way Logo 1972

-The logo changed after the charitable network was transformed into the United Way.
-The original symbol for the new brand was created by Saul Bass, the famous American designer who had designed the posters for the Alfred Hitchcock thrillers and the Stanley Kubrick feature films.
-He depicted a helping hand supporting a little man in the shape of a “Y” with a pointy head.
+The logo changed after the charitable network was renamed United Way.
+The original symbol for the new brand was created by Saul Bass, the famous American designer who designed posters for Alfred Hitchcock thrillers and Stanley Kubrick feature films.
+He depicted a helping hand supporting a little man shaped like a “Y” with a pointy head.
 The figure was under an arch of four strips of different widths.
-The peculiar rainbow on the left side connected to the wrist and on the right touched the four fingers without merging with them.
+The peculiar rainbow on the left side was connected to the wrist, and on the right it touched the four fingers without merging with them.

 The lower half of the hand was dark blue.
 A little higher up, that color took on a purple hue.
-A gradient was used for the rainbow: going from purple to red, then to orange and yellow.
+A gradient was used for the rainbow, going from purple to red, then to orange, and then to yellow.
 And the little man was completely red.
-At the bottom was a black “United Way” inscription, the typography for which was created by Saul Bass.
-He took the bold grotesque and added personality to the glyphs.
+At the bottom was a black “United Way” inscription, whose typography was created by Saul Bass.
+He took the bold, grotesque, and added personality to the glyphs.

 2004 – today